-France’s traditional major parties are projected to defend their control of the thirteen regions in Europe in the second election round on Sunday.
+France’s traditional major parties are projected to defend their control of the country’s thirteen regions in Europe in the second voting round on Sunday.

 Last week, the center-left Socialists and center-right Republicans placed first in all regions, pushing Marine Le Pen’s far-right National Rally and President Emmanuel Macron’s liberal En Marche! into third and fourth place.

 The runoffs this weekend confirmed the results with exit polls giving the Republicans 38 percent support nationally, followed by the Socialists and Greens (who allied in the second round) at 35 percent and National Rally on 20 percent.

 Elections were also held in France’s five overseas regions.

 With turnout at an historically low 33 percent, the results cannot be considered a preview of next year’s presidential election.
 Polls still put Macron and Le Pen in first and second place.